Spring Honey is Floral, Sweet, and Exclusive to us.

 Black locust is one of the largest nectar sources on the Eastern Shore of Maryland.
-In Europe it is known as the “Acacia” tree.
-Our Spring Honey has a lower acid content than other honeys.
+In Europe, it is known as the “Acacia” tree.
+Our Spring Honey has a lower acid content than other honey.
 Its high fructose content means that it will stay liquid for a long time.

-This honey being both bold and fragrant goes very well with greek yogurt or bold cheeses.
+This honey being both bold and fragrant goes very well with greek yogurt or bold cheeses and nuts.
 Try in raw food recipes, on fruits and veggies, on lavender ice cream and in chamomile tea.

 Every Honey Tells a Story